The Diabetes Link to Eating Disorders

 Controversy persists about whether type 1 patients have increased rates of diagnosable eating disorders or disordered eating behavior; incidence projections range from as low as 3.8 percent to up to 40 percent in young females when skipping or reducing an insulin dose is considered.

 "We need to document that these patients are experiencing dysregulation in satiety and that it's not only connected with factors one usually associates with disordered eating behaviors such as societal pressure, anxiety and depression," Dr. Young-Hyman said.
 "It's also associated with having diabetes."

 Studies that chronicle disordered eating behavior in type 1 diabetics could aid in prevention, including developing potential new treatments, Dr. Young-Hyman said.

 She is completing an American Diabetes Association-funded study that might answer some of the questions.
 She and colleagues at Harvard and Emory universities are following 90 children, age 10-17, newly diagnosed with diabetes or transitioning to an insulin pump.
 They are documenting pertinent issues such as treatment patterns, weight, psychological adjustment and attitudes about weight and eating, including changes in eating patterns and blood sugar levels in response to insulin dosing.

-*Press Release by Medical College of Georgia - Information on this webpage is provided by a 3rd party.
-Disabled World makes no warranties or representations in connection therewith.
+*News Release by Medical College of Georgia: Disabled World makes no warranties or representations in connection therewith.
 PR content may be edited for style, clarity, and/or length.
-If you are affiliated with this page and would like it corrected/updated please contact us.
+If you are connected with this page and want it corrected/updated please contact us.